denten-papers/xp-routledge/dh-book-proposal.md

 $16.50 ebook, $25 paper.

-Some of the few major volumes in the nascent second generation pertinent to the study of literature comprise *Macroanalysis: Digital Methods and Literary History* by Matthew L. Jockers (Illinois, 2013),[^ln-macro] which is itself a more technical extension of a far more influential *Distant Reading*, by Franco Moretti (Verso, 2013).[^ln-franco]
+Some of the few major volumes in the nascent second generation pertinent to the study of literature comprise *Macroanalysis: Digital Methods and Literary History* by Matthew L. Jockers (Illinois, 2013),[^ln-macro] which itself builds on the influential *Distant Reading*, by Franco Moretti (Verso, 2013).[^ln-franco]

 [^ln-macro]: 208 pages. $30 paper and ebook, $90 cloth.

 [^ln-franco]: 224 pages. $29.95 paper, $24.95 ebook, $95 cloth.

-Although respected in the DH community, *Macroanalysis* was not received well by wider community of literary scholars.
-This could be due in part to its rather terse, technical nature, and in part to its failure to connect to the literary-theoretical tradition.
-Jockers writes as an engineer visiting literary studies (where it should be the other way around).
-The work is full of specific
-technologies: computer language libraries and software tools that are bound to become obsolete shortly after publication.
-Similar to Stephen Ramsey's *Reading
+Although respected in the DH community, *Macroanalysis* has yet to gain the traction one would hope for it to have in the teaching of methodology in literary studies.
+This could be due in part to its technical difficulty.
+The work is full of specific technologies: computer language libraries and software tools that could be unfamiliar to the general reader.
+Stephen Ramsay's *Reading
-Machines: Toward an Algorithmic Criticism* (published in the same series in 2011[^ln-ramsey]), *Macroanalysis* promises nothing less than a revolution (an often repeated phrase in both books), but delivers only modest confirmation of accepted knowledge.
+Machines: Toward an Algorithmic Criticism* (published in the same series in 2011[^ln-ramsay]), .

-[^ln-ramsey]: University of Illinois Press.
+[^ln-ramsay]: University of Illinois Press.
 108 pages. $25 paper, $65 cloth.

-In *Literature and the Digital Humanities* I plan to take a different tack.
-Rather than describing a revolution, my approach connects the history of the discipline to the Digital Humanities research program in an evolutionary way.
+In *Literature and the Digital Humanities*, my approach connects the history of the discipline to the Digital Humanities research program in an evolutionary way.
 Going beyond computation, I plan to describe DH as an expansion of the literary-critical tradition, opening up to new archives of study and to new methodologies.
 My book ends with a productive critique of the field itself: noting its successes and outlining strategies to remedy its failures.
 I want my